 The sale would be recognised so long as the seller remains solvent, subject to the qualifications referred to in question 2.3.
-As a practical matter, in securitisations involving a Canadian seller, a true sale legal opinion is usually required and Canadian counsel would not be able to opine on the enforceability or the effect of a receivables purchase agreement governed by a foreign law.
 Also, in a bankruptcy proceeding in a Canadian court affecting the seller, it is possible that the court might recharacterise a sale under a foreign law as constituting a secured loan under applicable Canadian law if the receivables purchase agreement would not also constitute a sale under applicable Canadian law.